TimJaspers0801/SurgeNet/README.md

 ther increases performance by 5.0%, 5.2%, and 2.5%, suggesting that increasing diversity within SSL data is beneficial for model performance.

 ## Results
-Figure below shows the performance of the models trained on different datasets for the three downstream tasks.
-The models trained on the more diverse CHOLEC dataset outperform the models trained on the more specific RAMIE and RARP datasets.
-The models trained on the SurgeNet dataset, which is a combination of the three datasets, outperform all other models.
+Figure below shows the performance of the models trained on different datasets for the three downstream dataset each from a unique procedure.
 ![FIG 2.](figures/Results_SurgeNet.svg)

 ## Models